 Food stations add an element of fun and interactivity to your wedding.
 This theatrical way of serving food is becoming popular as it adds a playful twist to the traditional three-course silver service meal.

 Sharing starters or desserts also helps break the ice between guests that may not have met before.
-The Patisserie Bar and Donut Wall shown are two of my favourite interactive food stations by Kalm Kitchen.
+The Patisserie Bar and Doughnut Wall shown are my favourite interactive wedding grazing stations by Kalm Kitchen.

 Venues are catching on to the demand and are offering underground spaces or a late night bar for a night-cap.
 Another popular option is a ‘silent disco’.
 Guests have headphones so that they can continue dancing the night away into the early hours, without loud noise disrupting the venue’s neighbours.